Koh Ker: Koh Ker after 944 AD

-History of research
+Modern History

 19th century

 In the second part of the 19th century, French adventurers ranged the forests around the site of Koh Ker while hunting game.
 They brought word of the structures in the area back to France.
 The French researchers Lunet de Lajonquière and Étienne Aymonier came to Koh Ker.
 They saw the main temple-complex Prasat Thom/Prang, the Baray and a group of linga-shrines.
 They also discovered a few subsections of a chaussée (i.e. highway) with a breadth of more than 8 m.
 They supposed that a road once connected Koh Ker with Wat Phu (today in southern Laos).
 Around 1880, members of a French expedition arrived at Koh Ker and looted numerous statues and reliefs.
 These pieces are now in the Musée Guimet in Paris.

 20th century

 At the beginning of the 20th century, art historians realised that a full-fledged style was developed at Koh Ker.
-Georges Coedès concluded from inscriptions that Koh Ker was capital of the Khmer empire (928 – 944 AD) under the reign of Jayavarman IV and his follower Harshavarman II.
+George Cœdès concluded from inscriptions that Koh Ker was capital of the Khmer empire (928 – 944 AD) under the reign of Jayavarman IV and his follower Harshavarman II.
 In the 1930s, again French researchers came to Koh Ker.
 They discovered numerous monuments and counted fifty sanctuaries in an area of 35 km2.
 Henry Parmentier made a number of drawings.
 After an interruption because of the reign of terror of the Khmer rouge, research at Koh Ker continued by APSARA, French, Japanese and Australian scientists.